 More and more, large brands and retailers are selling on Amazon which makes it much harder for small and mid-size businesses to compete.
 In addition, Amazon has some competitive private label brands of their own.
 Amazon offers enhanced brand content which creates sleek looking product pages that allow you to build your brand very effectively.
 An eBay store provides a great branding and marketing opportunity as well.
 With an eBay store and competitive pricing, most likely you will show on google shopping without any additional costs.
 With Amazon, you will not.

 Finally, let us look at the Amazon and the eBay customer base.
 Amazon customers are highly focused on good value and are price loyal.
 Amazon has approximately 90 million prime members, of which many shop only on Amazon.
 Approximately 55% of consumers begin their search on Amazon, as opposed to 45% on google shopping.
 EBay shoppers are also very value conscious.
 They expect to pay less and tend to want brand name merchandize at a great price.
 They like high quality items at a very affordable price.
 Many products generally sell at a somewhat higher price on Amazon than on eBay.
 This is not always the case, but in many instances it is.
 But keep in mind, on both platforms, shoppers are looking for great deals and low prices.

 There are positive and negatives to both platforms as I mentioned earlier.
 And many decide to sell on both marketplaces.
 Certain products will sell better on one platform verses the other.
 At BTW Consulting, we can help you in determining which marketplace will work best for your business.
 It’s not as simple as Amazon dominates so we have to sell there.
 Just because their user base is much larger, does not necessarily translate into sales or conversions.
 If customers can’t find your listings, or Amazon is directly competing against you for the same item, than the size of their customer base becomes much less relevant.
-For a free initial consultation with no obligation please contact us at email@example.com
+For a free consultation with no obligation contact us today at email@example.com